 What increases my risk of vulval cancer?

-Around 1 in 3 vulval cancer cases are linked to the HPV virus.
+- HPV: Around 1 in 3 vulval cancer cases are linked to the HPV virus.
 It can also cause vulval intraepithelial neoplasia (VIN).
-(VIN) is cell changes in the skin of the vulva.
-VIN is not a cancer but is precancerous and if left untreated can lead to vulval cancer Around 8 in 10 cases of VIN are linked to HPV infection.
+VIN is cell changes in the skin of the vulva.
+VIN is not a cancer but is precancerous and if left untreated can lead to vulval cancer.
+About 8 in 10 cases of VIN are linked to HPV infection.

 - Age: It is more common in women over the age of 60.

 - Smoking: Smoking may also increase your risk of developing both VIN and vulval cancer.
 The chemicals in cigarettes can affect how you fight infection in the vulva.

 - Benign conditions: If you have certain skin conditions for a long time, you have a higher risk of developing vulval cancer.
 These conditions include vulval lichen sclerosis and vulval lichen planus.
 Both can cause long-term irritation of the skin in the vulval area.
 Paget’s disease of the vulva in post-menopausal woman can also increase your risk but only in a small number of women.